magiblot/tvision/README.md

 }
 ```

-Already existing Turbo Vision classes that deal with text input (most notably `TEditor` and `TInputLine`) depend on this methodology, which has not changed.
+Some of the existing Turbo Vision classes that deal with text input still depend on this methodology, which has not changed.
 Single-byte characters, when representable in the current codepage, continue to be available in `ev.keyDown.charScan.charCode`.

 Unicode support consists in two new fields in `ev.keyDown` (which is a `struct KeyDownEvent`):

 * `char text[4]`, which may contain whatever was read from the terminal: usually a UTF-8 sequence, but possibly any kind of raw data.
 * `uchar textLength`, which is the number of bytes of data available in `text`, from 0 to 4.

+Note that the `text` field may contain garbage or uninitialized data from position `textLength` on.

 So a Unicode character can be retrieved from `TEvent` in the following way: